 Photo: Barbara & Steve McQueen on the set of Sam Pechinpah's Junior Bonner.
 Barbara played McQueen's girlfriend in the movie and in real life while still dating Elvis and MGM head Jim Aubrey.
 They pursued her.
 She juggled.

 There is a scene in my audio-book Rock Star Rising that I had to cast.
-In a flashback, a lead character, Jimmy goes to Las Vegas to see Elvis on stage.
-He inadvertently gets on the customized bus for another rock star named Shane.
-The bus starts up and heads for Las Angeles with a full blown party going on.
-One of the passengers, Liz a sexy and free woman, talks with Jimmy and then gets her and Jimmy into a bizarre situation.
+A character named Jimmy goes to Las Vegas to see Elvis perform.
+He inadvertently gets on the customized bus for another rock star, Shane, with a wild party going on.
+One of the passengers, Liz, a sexy and free woman, talks with Jimmy and then gets Jimmy into a bizarre situation.

 Rock Star Rising Kindle with audio: http://goo.gl/OEcIR3